shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - number of threads = number of cores is the best way to start, since context switching as discussed earlier consumes resources
 - however, it is only optimal if the threads are always performing some computation, and never in blocked state. if the threads perform some io, then a thread performing some computation can take its place
 - also, modern day computers use **hyper threading** i.e. the same physical core is divided into multiple virtual cores. this means that a core can run more than one thread in modern cpus
+- program vs process vs thread - when we execute a program, it becomes a process i.e. it gets loaded into the memory from the disk and a thread is used to execute it
+  - **program** - set of instructions stored in the disk, e.g. a python script
+  - **process** - a process is a program in execution. it consists of resources like cpu, address space, disk and network i/o, etc. a program can have multiple processes
+  - **thread** - smallest unit of execution of a process. it executes instructions serially. a process can have multiple threads. state can be global i.e. accessible by all the threads vs local i.e. private to the thread itself
+- processes do not share resources like threads but languages do support "inter process communication"
+- **preemptive multitasking** - os scheduler decides which thread / program runs and for how long — programs have no control over cpu time. so, if for e.g. a malicious infinite loop only hurts itself
+- **cooperative multitasking** - programs need to voluntarily yield the control back to scheduler after a timeout, blocking i/o, etc. the os has no say in this. a malicious program can hang the whole system
+- *history* - early windows and macos used cooperative multitasking - both later switched to preemptive. unix based systems have always used preemptive multitasking
+- **synchronous** - **blocks** at each method call before proceeding to the next line of code
+- **asynchronous** - runs separately from the main application thread and notifies the calling thread of its completion, failure or progress
+- asynchronous programs can either return a **promises** or **future**, or we can pass **callbacks**
+- **deadlock** - two or more threads are not able to progress as the resource required by the first thread is acquired by the second and the resource required by the second thread is acquired by the first
+- **liveness** - ability of a program to execute timely is called liveness
+- **live lock** - two threads react to the actions by each other without making any real progress. thread 2 releases resource 1 and acquires resource 2, while thread 1 releases resource 2 to acquire resource 1. now, they still both have 1 resource each while they needed both the resources. this keeps repeating in an endless loop

 ## Thread Creation